nicklotz/orkes-multiagent-workflow/blog-post.md

 ### How Worker Polling Works

-Here's the key insight: workers actively *pull* tasks from Conductor rather than having tasks pushed to them.
-Here's the flow:
+Workers actively *pull* tasks from Conductor rather than having tasks pushed to them.
+Here's the flow might look:

 ```mermaid
 sequenceDiagram